Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 South East Queensland is now closed

-New applications are no longer being accepted for South East Queensland businesses.
+New applications are no longer being accepted from South East Queensland businesses.

 The objective of this program is to support small businesses subject to closure or highly impacted by the coronavirus (COVID-19) shutdown restrictions announced by the Queensland Government, to adapt and sustain their operations, and build resilience.